Human spaceflight programs

-Human spaceflight programs have been conducted, started, or planned by multiple countries and companies.
+Human spaceflight programs are organized efforts for human spaceflight.
+Programs have been planned, pursued and realized by different countries and companies.

 Until the 21st century, human spaceflight programs were sponsored exclusively by governments, through either the military or civilian space agencies.
 With the launch of the privately funded SpaceShipOne in 2004, a new category of human spaceflight programs – commercial human spaceflight – arrived.
 By the end of 2022, three countries (Soviet Union/Russia, United States and China) and one private company (SpaceX) had successfully launched humans to Earth orbit, and two private companies (Scaled Composites and Blue Origin) had launched humans on a suborbital trajectory.

 The criteria for what constitutes human spaceflight vary.
 The Fédération Aéronautique Internationale defines spaceflight as any flight over 100 km.
 In the United States professional, military, and commercial astronauts who travel above an altitude of 80 km are awarded the United States Astronaut Badge.
 This article follows the FAI definition of spaceflight.

 Successful programs

 Programs in this section are sorted by the years when the first successful crewed spaceflight took place.